cbandy/real-database/guide/realdb/building.md

 ## Commands

-[Database_Delete] and [Database_Update], respectively, remove and modify rows from a table which match some criteria.
+[Database_DML_Delete] and [Database_DML_Update], respectively, remove and modify rows from a table which match some criteria.
 When executed, these will return the number of rows they affected.

     $rows = $db->execute(
         $db->delete('things')->where('id', '=', 10)